GaloisInc/BESSPIN-Tool-Suite/apps/nginx-webpage/README.md

 - the page opens a text file
 - the page opens an image
 - the page receives a request and saves on the local filesystem
-- the page page links to another static page
+- the page links to another static page

 ## HTTPS Client Setup